Swim Competitively with MRSC

 Assistant Swim Coach

-Bee Gordon has been coaching swimming at the Madison Racquet Club since 2016.
+Bee Gordon has been coaching swimming at Madison Racquet Club since 2016.
 She is originally from Arizona and grew up competing in swimming starting at the age 6 and continuing through high school, competing at the state level in butterfly and freestyle.
 Foregoing athletics for academics in college, she graduated from Stanford University with a BA of Psychology in 2002.
 Bee also has an extensive fitness background spanning 15 years and carries certifications in classical pilates, Baptiste Power Vinyasa Yoga, TRX, Mad Dogg Spinning and is a NASM Certified Personal Trainer.

 Want to Join The Club?